tableau/connector-plugin-sdk/docs/dialect.md

   ```

   **format-select** <br/>
-  This function uses piece-by-piece formula for defining a SELECT statement.
+  This function uses a piece-by-piece formula for defining a SELECT statement.
 Here, we can define the clause used in `SELECT` statement. <br/>
-  the `Into` clause in `SELECT` statement creates a new table. `<format-select>` will help you define how your TEMP table is created when using `INTO` clause.
+  the `Into` clauses in the `SELECT` statement creates a new table. `<format-select>` will help you define how your TEMP table is created when using an `INTO` clause.
-  `INTO` cluse is only aviable when `CAP_SELECT_INTO` capability is set to yes.
+  `INTO` cluse is only aviable when the `CAP_SELECT_INTO` capability is set to yes.

   ```xml
       <format-select>